1995parham-learning/1995parham-learning.github.io/src/content/docs/real_state/unit_number.md

 The unit number consists of:

-- one letter
+- One letter
-- four numbers
+- Four numbers

 The letter indicates if you live on U (the lower floor), K (basement), H (main floor) or L (top floor).
 Combined with the letter, the first two numbers indicate which floor you live on.